amitfin/retry/README.md

   entity_id: light.kitchen
 ```

-The `retries` parameter is not passed to the inner service call.

 The service implements an exponential backoff mechanism.
 These are the delay times (in seconds) of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
-The following are the second offsets from the initial call [0, 1, 3, 7, 15, 31, 63].
+The following are the seconds offsets from the initial call [0, 1, 3, 7, 15, 31, 63].
+The `retries` parameter is not passed to the inner service call.

-#### `expected_state` parameter
+#### `expected_state` parameter (optional)

-`expected_state` is an _optional_ parameter for validating the new state of the entities after the inner service call:
+Validation for the new state of the entitiy after the inner service call.
+For example:

 ```
 service: retry.call